Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 There are many examples of chirally cosmetic surgeries where $N$ is Seifert fibered.
 See Bleiler--Hodgson--Weeks \cite{BleilerHodgsonWeeks} for a survey, and Ni--Wu \cite{NiWu:Cosmetic} for more examples.
 Ichihara and Jong have constructed one example of a chirally cosmetic surgery pair where the parent manifold $N$ and the filled manifolds $N(s), N(s')$ are all hyperbolic \cite{IchiharaJong:CosmeticBanding}.
 By contrast, no purely cosmetic surgeries are known apart from the case where $N$ is a solid torus.
 This has led Gordon \cite{Gordon:ICM} to propose

 \begin{conjecture}[Cosmetic surgery conjecture] Let $N$ be a compact, oriented 3-manifold such that $\bdy N$ is an incompressible torus.
-If $(s, s')$ is a purely cosmetic pair of slopes on $\bdy N$, then $s = s'$. \end{conjecture}
+Then $N$ has no purely cosmetic surgeries. \end{conjecture}

-See \refconj{CosmeticMultiCusp} for a version with multiple boundary tori, and \refconj{ChiralKnotCosmetic} for a version that seeks to exclude chirally cosmetic surgeries on knots in $S^3$.
+This problem appears as \cite[Conjecture 6.1]{Gordon:ICM}, as well as \cite[Problem 1.9(a)]{K3}.
+See also \refconj{CosmeticMultiCusp} for a version with multiple boundary tori, and \refconj{ChiralKnotCosmetic} for a version that seeks to exclude chirally cosmetic surgeries on knots in $S^3$.
 This paper provides extensive experimental evidence for all three conjectures.